Breaking News: Osinbajo In Serious Car Accident

 Information reaching 247ureports.com indicates that the vice president of the federal republic of Nigeria was engaged in a “serious” car accident.

-According to sketchy reports, vice President Yemi Osinbajo’s car somersaulted on Abuja Airport Road in the late morning of June 6th 2022 on his way to the All Progressive Congress [APC] presidential primary at the Eagle Square in Abuja Federal Capital Territory [FCT]
+According to sketchy reports, vice President Yemi Osinbajo’s car somersaulted on Abuja Airport Road in the late morning of June 6th 2022 on his way to the All Progressive Congress [APC] presidential primary at the Eagle Square in Abuja Federal Capital Territory [FCT].

 Reports indicate that Prof Osinbajo’s security aides and rescuers are presently trying to pull “him” from the vehicle.